sarahchima/personal-website/src/pages/blog/css-display.md

 ### Display: Inline
 This is the default value for many HTML elements.

-Inline elements are displayed side by side (in line or horizontally) on a page.
+Inline elements are displayed side by side (inline or horizontally) on a page.
 They take only as much space as needed on a page.
 They do not accept width or height properties and top or bottom margin/padding.
 Wrapping text in this element does not break the flow of the text.

 Some examples are `span`, `em`, `b`.